jshimkoski/shimmy-grid/README.md

 	&lt;/div&gt;
 </code></pre>

-''PLEASE NOTE:'' Gutters are not created with shimmy-grid.
+PLEASE NOTE: Gutters are not created with shimmy-grid.
 This grid is purely structural and not for presentation.
 Use a .gutter class for parent elements inside columns to handle this (as done in the demo page).

 This is a work in progress.
 Thanks for checking it out.